winton/gitcycle/README.md

 	gitc qa pass

-This will add a "pass" label to the issue and will complete the pull request by merging the feature branch into the target branch.
+This adds a "pass" label to the issue and completes the pull request by merging the feature branch into the target branch.

 More
 ----